json-schema-org/website/pages/blog/posts/validating-openapi-and-json-schema.md

     photo: /img/avatars/jasondesrosiers.jpeg
     twitter: jasondesrosiers
     byline: JSON Schema Specification Contributor
-excerpt: "Dynamic references make it possible to validate the schemas in an OpenAPI document even though OpenAPI does not constrain which JSON Schema dialects can be used."
+excerpt: 'Dynamic references make it possible to validate the schemas in an OpenAPI document even though OpenAPI does not constrain which JSON Schema dialects can be used.'
 ---

 Starting with the release of OpenAPI 3.1, the dialect of JSON Schema used in